-Latest HEAD of the dh-virtualenv has a buildsystem alterantive.
-The main difference in use is that instead of the --with python-virtualenv, the debian rules file should look like this:
+Starting with version 0.9 of dh-virtualenv, there is a buildsystem alternative.
+The main difference in use is that instead of the --with python-virtualenv option, --buildsystem=dh\virtualenv is passed to debhelper.
+The debian rules file should look like this: